Is Kratom Addictive?

 One of the ways our system tries to prevent our receptors from overactivation by chemicals like synthetic opioids, is by releasing arrestins.
 Arrestins are proteins thought to participate in agonist-mediated desensitization of G protein-coupled receptors and cause specific dampening of cellular responses to stimuli such as hormones, neurotransmitters, or sensory signals.
 In other words, arrestins bind to receptors to help prevent other chemicals from attaching to the receptors and activating them.
 They are like plugs in a hole.
 Opioids can recruit beta arrestins which reduce their ability to fire the receptor.
 The problem is individuals who previously have used opioids, desire the same euphoria and reward, but cannot get it because of the build up of beta arrestins.
 They now have to increase their dosage to overcome the arrestins.
 This is what we call drug tolerance.

 This is very dangerous because the higher the use of opioids the higher the risk of respiratory depression.
-In other words, the more opioids you use, the higher the chance you can stop breathing.
+In other words, the more opioids you use, the higher the chance you experience respiratory depression which means you stop breathing and can die.
 Respiratory depression is the leading cause of death from opioids.